-Nine rescues that give hope to the boys trapped in Thailand cave
+Nine rescues that give hope to the boys found in Thailand cave

 5. Kamchatka Peninsula submarine crisis (2005)

-The seven-man crew of a Russian Priz mini-submarine were running out of air after three days trapped under water when they were finally rescued.
+The seven-man crew of a Russian Priz mini-submarine were running out of air after three days trapped underwater when they were finally rescued.
 Their submarine became entangled in marine debris on August 4, 2005, and the Russian crew was powerless to move from the position around 190 metres (625 feet) below the ocean surface.

 The incident immediately drew comparisons with Russia’s Kursk submarine accident five years earlier, which ended in tragedy with the deaths of all 118 crew.
 But the Priz crew were rescued after a British undersea robot cut the vessel free.